HNStaggs/HNStaggs/README.md

 # Hi there, I'm Halee Staggs, welcome to my Git 👋

 ## About Me
-I'm a data analyst and project manager at the US Department of Veterans Affairs in Research & Development.
+I'm a data scientist, AI consultant, and project manager.
 I am passionate about asking creative questions and using big data to solve problems and reveal insights.
 I find it intriguing that human behavior and processes can be explained with algorithms.
 I am currently passionate about the new frontier of implementing AI solutions in healthcare and research!

 ## Skills
 - **Programming Languages**: Python, R, SQL